 For this reason Classics is the “discipline of disciplines;” it is the original, and remains the pre-eminent, interdisciplinary study.
 The study of Classics accordingly makes a central and comprehensive contribution to the integration of many separate disciplines.

 Felix qui potuit rerum cognoscere causas . . .
-(Happy is he who can learn the reasons of realities . . .) ~ Vergil
+(Happy is the one who can learn the reasons of realities . . .)

 Most students begin their study of classics at Guelph in courses which deal with the literature, history and fine art of the Greeks and Romans.
-These courses do not require a knowledge of Greek or Latin.
+A wide variety of courses in Classics, Greek, and Latin courses are available.
+These courses do not require a pre-existing knowledge of Greek or Latin.
 The broad exposure to the ancient records in translation and the analysis of this evidence is both valuable and attractive.
 Such courses form the substance of a major or minor honours specialization in Classical Studies.

 Students may combine the study of Classical Studies with another subject (as double major, major-minor or minor-major specialization options).
-Such a combination is recommended to any student of Classical Studies who wants to connect Greek and Roman achievements to those of their more recent counterparts, whether in art, history, language, literature or philosophy.
+Such a combination is recommended to any student of Classical Studies who wants to connect their growing knowledge of Greek and Roman culture to those of their more recent counterparts, whether in art, history, language, literature or philosophy.

 Several students at Guelph have won national competitions in Greek and Latin, which are organized each year by the Classical Association of Canada.

 Greek or Latin is needed to follow up questions about the extant texts in detail and accordingly a competence in one of these languages is required for an honours degree in Classical Studies.
 One may begin the study of either language every year in the Fall term.